-- 1. Students choosing to bring cellular phones and other electronic devices to school campuses shall not use or display devices during the school day, and such devices should be silenced at all times.
-The use of such devices for instructional purposes may take place during instructional time only after teacher direction.
-Students shall follow classroom and lesson expectations when electronic devices are in use.
-The personal use of cellular phones or other electronic devices for non-instructional purposes is prohibited.
+- 1. Students shall not use, display, or turn on cellular phones or electronic devices during instructional time, class change time, breakfast or lunch without permission of the administration and/or teacher.
+The principal shall determine specified times on campus when electronic devices may be used for instructional purposes.
+The use of such devices outside of instructional time, i.e., during class change time, breakfast or lunch, in the hallways, is only permitted in grades 9-12 (Policy JCDAF).
 (Level 1) - 2.
 Students shall not use personal technology resources to distribute or display inappropriate material.
-Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - · Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - · Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act. - Penalty: (Level 2-3 and contact law enforcement) - 3.
+Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - · Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act. - Penalty: (Level 2-3 and contact law enforcement) - 3.
 Students shall not use personal technology devices to access chat rooms/social networking sites such as Facebook, Twitter, Instagram or Snapchat, etc., during the regular school day for non-instructional purposes and without the express permission of the teacher.
 (Level 1-2) - 4.
 Students shall not use audio or visual recording devices without the permission of a school administrator.
-This includes, but is not limited to, using recording devices to video, photograph, or record misbehaviors or to violate the privacy of others.
+This includes, but is not limited to, using recording devices to video, photograph or record misbehaviors or to violate the privacy of others.
 (Level 1-3)